ASpyDef/AromorySpy-Desktop-App/README.md

 - Use the ArmorySpy WoW Addon in-game and follow its instructions for exporting/importing GearScore.
 - The app runs in the background as a tray icon.
 - **Right-click the tray icon** to access options:
-  - Set or clear hotkey (no hotkey is set by deault, you can allways use Crtl+C in game)
+  - Set or clear hotkey (no hotkey is set by default, you can allways use Crtl+C in game)
   - Pause/resume clipboard monitoring
   - Open the console for logs (console is hidden by default)
   - Exit the app